 Payment of Fees

 Students should be prepared to pay all tuition and fees through direct payment, financial aid, or other resources to complete registration or pre-registration.
 Direct payment may be made by cash, certified/cashier’s check, money order, or credit card.
-BridgeValley offers two forms of payment plans to students; the sixty-forty plan, in which 60% of tuition is due at time of registration and 40% is due before the end of six weeks with a $50 service fee, and a monthly plan through Tuition Management Services, in which students pay a small set-up fee, and then pay four or five monthly payments.
+BridgeValley offers two forms of payment plans to students; the sixty-forty plan, in which 60% of tuition is due at time of registration and 40% is due before the end of six weeks with a $50 service fee, and a monthly payment plan, in which students pay either four or five monthly payments, and a $50 service fee due at the time of the first payment.
 Credit card payments may be made online through the MyBridge portal.
 For more information about our payment plans, please contact the Cashier’s Office located in Room 005 on the South Charleston Campus and in Room 216 on the Montgomery Campus.

 Certified/cashier’s checks or money orders should be made payable to BridgeValley Community and Technical College.
 All payments sent by mail should include the student’s name and B number.